 My Morning Routine: Harnessing Scientific Research to enhance Focus, Energy, and Wellbeing

-AI generated image to show elements of the morning routine.
-A figure meditatingIn my therapeutic practice I highlight the importance of physical well-being.
-This might include recommendations on light exposure, physical activity, or breathwork in acknowledgment pf the fact that that a healthy body supports a healthy mind.
+In my therapeutic practice I highlight the importance of physical well-being.
+This might include recommendations on light exposure, physical activity, or breathwork in acknowledgment of the fact that that a healthy body supports a healthy mind.
 Using the PERMA+ framework, and in particular the +, I support clients in creating a lifestyle that flourishes on multiple fronts.

 I believe in the power of small, science-backed habits to transform our well-being.
-My morning routine is influenced by Dr Andrew Huberman, a neuroscientist from Stanford whose research on light, movement, and the nervous system has shaped how I approach my daily habits.
+My morning routine is influenced by Dr Andrew Huberman, a neuroscientist from Stanford whose research on light, movement and the nervous system has shaped how I approach my daily habits.
 His work aligns with my goal to optimise focus, energy, and emotional balance for both myself and my clients.
 Huberman describes his Five Pillars of mental & physical health and performance:

 · Sleep